-Thank you to our 2020 sponsors, International Trans Fund, Rule Foundation, Wellington City Council, Wellington Community Trust, and to Gloria Fraser for the Rainbow Mental Health Services Research that led to the development of the new kupu in the te reo Māori section.
+Thank you to our 2020 sponsors, International Trans Fund, Rule Foundation, Wellington City Council, and Wellington Community Trust.
+Thank you to Gloria Fraser for the Rainbow Mental Health Services Research that led to the development of the new kupu in the te reo Māori section.

 An older term coined by clinicians.
 Still preferred by some people who have changed or seek to change their bodies – this can involve hormone replacement therapy (HRT), genital reconstruction surgery (GRS), top surgery (removal of breasts), permanent facial and other hair removal, and/or other medical treatments.

-In some circles, the term has started to fall out of favour due to its perceived focus on medical transition, however, those who prefer transsexual often see it as an important distinction due to the definitive experience of incongruity/dissonance/dysphoria with one’s body, which is often the cause of specific medical needs.
+In some circles, the term has started to fall out of favor due to its perceived focus on medical transition.
+However, those who prefer transsexual often see medical transition as an important distinction, due to the definitive experience of incongruity/dissonance/dysphoria, which is often the cause of specific medical needs.

 Unlike transgender, transsexual is not an umbrella term.
 Many transgender people do not identify as transsexual and many transsexual people do not identify as transgender.

-Trans is used as an abbreviation of either transgender or transsexual, or as an umbrella in the same way that transgender is used.
+Trans is generally used as an abbreviation of either transgender or transsexual.
+It is similarly used as an umbrella in the same way that transgender is used.

-Some non-binary and other gender non-conforming people use trans* (with the asterisk, pronounced tran-star) to indicate that they’re definitely not cis, but not necessarily a trans woman/man either.
+Some non-binary and other gender non-conforming people use trans* (with the asterisk, pronounced tran-star).
+This is to indicate that they’re definitely not cis, but not necessarily a trans woman/man either.

 Some use it as a broad umbrella of inclusivity.
 Others see trans* as unnecessary due to trans and transgender already existing as umbrella terms which capture all non-cis identities.
 In some areas trans* is gaining popularity while in others popularity is rapidly declining.